-Quality level in compliance with ISO 10042 Requirements for radiographic testing Requirements for penetrant methods Methods and Assessment level (quality Methods and Assessment level (quality class as per ISO grade) in compliance class as per ISO grade) in compliance with 130 10042 17636 with ISO 10675-2 3452 ISO 23277 В В 1 Test Class 2× С B 1 2 (level) is not 2× D А 3 specified 3×
+Quality level in Requirements for radiographic testing Requirements for penetrant methods

+compliance with Methods and class as per ISO Assessment level (quality grade) in compliance with Methods and class as per ISO Assessment level (quality grade) in compliance with

+ISO 10042 17636 ISO 10675-2 3452 ISO 23277

+В В 1 Test Class (level) 2×

+С B 1 2 is not specified 2×

+D Α 3 3×
-1 For circumferential piping welded joints minimum quantity of exposures (radiographs) can comply with the requirements for class A ISO 17636.

-- 3.5.1.4 Assessment of the welded joints quality within each level of assessment of imperfections shall be performed as per an alternative system of "fit-unfit" ("acceptance non-acceptance") applying assessment criteria, according to 3.5.2, 3.5.3, 3.5.4. - 3.5.2 Assessment of the welded joints quality by the visual testing and measurement results. - 3.5.2.1 If otherwise is not agreed with the Register, assessment of the welded joints quality on the visual testing results shall be carried out in accordance with ISO 10042 (refer to Table 3.5.2.1) for the quality levels agreed with the Register.
+- 1 For circumferential piping welded joints minimum quantity of exposures (radiographs) can comply with the requirements for class A ISO 17636. - 3.5.1.4 Assessment of the welded joints quality within each level of assessment of imperfections shall be performed as per an alternative system of "fit-unfit" ("acceptance non-acceptance") applying assessment criteria, according to 3.5.2, 3.5.3, 3.5.4. - 3.5.2 Assessment of the welded joints quality by the visual testing and measurement results. - 3.5.2.1 If otherwise is not agreed with the Register, assessment of the welded joints quality on the visual testing results shall be carried out in accordance with ISO 10042 (refer to Table 3.5.2.1) for the quality levels agreed with the Register.